 The world’s oldest known recipe of toothpaste comes from the ancient Egyptians.
 It consisted of dried Iris flower, salt, pepper and mint.

 In Japan the fifth of May is known as Boy’s day.
-The Iris flower is symbolic of this day because of its seasonality but also due to the its belief that it could exorcise impurity and evil.
+The Iris flower is symbolic of this day because of its seasonality but also due to its belief that it could exorcise impurity and evil.